7 great ideas for a family game night

 For my family, getting together means games, and lots of them.
 Some of them appeal to some portions of the family more than others, but there are a few that we have found that appeal to young and old alike, and can have twists and turns and deep belly laughs.
 Here are seven games we love.
 Four require no special equipment other than some writing utensils and scrap paper.
 Three are store-bought games.

-Set out a few snacks and you've got the perfect plan for New Year's Eve or any other day.
+Set out a few snacks and you've got the perfect plan for an evening in.
 Enjoy!

 The DIY Games